splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 * ``sf_workflow``
 * ``sf_error``

-.. _note:: Trace dimensions are not supported for custom MMS.
+.. note:: Workflow dimensions are not supported for custom MMS.

 Use MMS within Splunk APM
 ----------------------------------------